arbois/covguide/content/_index.md

 ### We need help translating this document

 Please translate this document into any language and share your translation widely.
-You can copy the full text from this [Google Doc](https://docs.google.com/document/d/13n1TeOl_cB_jJhRzGNztgInzTZhWpLwW52K4q7hwnlQ/edit?usp=sharing).
-Before translating the guide, please take a look at the license terms at the bottom of this page.
+You can copy the most current full text from this [live document](https://docs.google.com/document/d/13n1TeOl_cB_jJhRzGNztgInzTZhWpLwW52K4q7hwnlQ/edit?usp=sharing).

+If you intend to translate, please
+* Look [here](https://docs.google.com/spreadsheets/d/1FcycksxjVAverq6UVtnmsvjf5a8yX0Qnl44Q3qfUITI/edit?usp=sharing) first to see if anyone else is already working on that language.
+* If no one's on it yet, let us know that you're on the job using [this form](https://forms.gle/SQodYzXV2gAA6q6W8).
+* Be sure to read the [license terms](https://creativecommons.org/licenses/by-nc/4.0/) before you begin work.

 There have been requests for translations into: Spanish, Vietnamese, Simplified and Traditional Chinese, Korean, Portuguese, French, Italian.